A jogging stroller is a must-have piece of gear for every dedicated runner who is also a new parent.

-If you need to clean by hand, you’ll start first with some soapy water and gently clean the fabric that way.
+If you need to clean by hand, start first with some soapy water and gently clean the fabric that way.
 If there are still marks that won’t leave, use a soft toothbrush or fabric brush to remove them.

 If you have excess soap on the fabric, simply remove it by gently wiping it over.
 As a finishing touch, use a disinfectant wipe that is safe for infants and children to leave your jogging stroller germ-free.

 Repeat the same process for the canopy, hood, or sunshade: soapy water first, soft brush, and disinfectant wipe for the end.

 Fabric by Machine

 It will be slightly easier if you’re able to wash the fabric in a washing machine as this will save you some time.
 If they are detachable and the manufacturer’s instructions permit you, machine wash the seat and canopy, always using the gentle cycle.

 Clean the Frame